How does the settlement process work?

 Now that your loan has been approved, you will receive your new loan documents.
 Review these carefully, then sign and return them so that you can progress to settlement. - Settlement

 Once your lender receives the signed paperwork, they will arrange your settlement.
 This includes closing your old loan, establishing the new one and paying any set up or discharge fees.
-A conveyancer will be needed to manage the transfer of your home loan registration and property title to your new lender.
-This is when your refinanced home loan officially begins - congratulations.
+A conveyancer may be required if you are changing your ownership structure.
+This is when your refinanced home loan officially begins.

 Need more information about refinancing?
 Visit the ‘Refinance’ section of our FAQ.